Ahmed-Moourad/DevOps-Interview-Questions-for-Juniors/README.md

-56. **What’s difference between Ingress and IngressPolicy?**
+56. **What’s the difference between Ingress and IngressPolicy?**
-**Ingress Resource**: object with a set of routing rules.
+**Ingress Resource**: an object with a set of routing rules.
-Ingress concept lets you map traffic to different backends based on rules you define via the Kubernetes API.
+The Ingress concept lets you map traffic to different backends based on rules you define via the Kubernetes API.
-**IngressPolicy** (Ingress rules) allows connections to all pods in the "default" namespace with the label "role=db" on TCP port 6379 from: any pod in the "default" namespace with the label "role=frontend" any pod in a namespace with the label "project=myproject"
+**IngressPolicy** (Ingress rules) allows connections to all pods in the "default" namespace with the label "role=db" on TCP port 6379 from: any pod in the "default" namespace with the label "role=frontend" and any pod in a namespace with the label "project=myproject"